MezbahJUCSE39/PD_Papers/Neurocognitive_Functions.md

 5. 2021 Chen, M.-L. __The Impact of Sex on the Neurocognitive Functions of Patients with Parkinson’s Disease__.
 Brain Sci.
 2021, 11, 1331.
 <a href="NC_Paper/2021_BrainScience_The Impact of Sex on the Neurocognitive Functions of Patients with Parkinson’s Disease.pdf">PDF</a>

-6. 2020, Movement Disorders, Tan et al, Genome‐Wide Association Studies of Cognitive and Motor Progression in Parkinson's Disease. <a href="NC_Paper/2020_Movement Disorders - 2020 - Tan - Genome‐Wide Association Studies of Cognitive and Motor Progression in Parkinson s Disease.pdf">PDF</a>
+6. 2020, Movement Disorders, Tan et al, <span style="color:red">**Genome‐Wide Association Studies of Cognitive and Motor Progression in Parkinson's Disease.**  </span><a href="NC_Paper/2020_Movement Disorders - 2020 - Tan - Genome‐Wide Association Studies of Cognitive and Motor Progression in Parkinson s Disease.pdf">PDF</a>

 ## List of Review Articles:
 1. 1.
 2025, Jon Rodriguez-Antiguedad et al, Genotype–Phenotype Relations for the Dystonia-Parkinsonism Genes GLB1, SLC6A3, SLC30A10, SLC39A14, and PLA2G6 - MDSGene Systematic Review.
 International Journal of Molecular Science <a href="NC_Paper/2025_Genotype–Phenotype Relations for the Dystonia-Parkinsonism Genes GLB1, SLC6A3, SLC30A10, SLC39A14, and PLA2G6 - MDSGene Systematic Review.pdf">PDF</a>